bymadisonross/bymadisonross.github.io/index.md

 ![Book Club Image](https://i1.wp.com/protiviticareer.com/wp-content/uploads/2020/08/1.jpg?resize=1536%2C698&ssl=1)

-Prepare bi-weekly discussion questions and activities to spark courageous conversation on challenging topics for 35+ offices.
-Developed a Summer Series consisting of three sessions to discuss D&I topics with bite-sized media such as TED Talks, articles, and podcasts.
-Read this article on developing the D&I Book Club, [The "Why" and "How" of D&I in the Workplace](https://www.linkedin.com/in/bymadisonross/detail/treasury/position:1633983392/?entityUrn=urn%3Ali%3Afsd_profileTreasuryMedia%3A(ACoAABqLla8BXQ07EdfM8wpnh_gfOq34txTRN_A%2C1592499924692)&section=position%3A1633983392&treasuryCount=2) and read this externally published article on [curating our Summer Series](https://protiviticareer.com/2020/08/18/protiviti-diversity-inclusion-book-club-promotes-important-conversation/).
+- Prepare bi-weekly discussion questions and activities to spark courageous conversation on challenging topics for 35+ offices.
+- Developed a Summer Series consisting of three sessions to discuss D&I topics with bite-sized media such as TED Talks, articles, and podcasts.

-Captured insights from 300+ participants via two design thinking sessions to drive global D&I strategy.
-Utilized LUMA recipes and MURAL boards to complete design thinking activities and address the prompt, "How might we establish Protiviti as a D&I Thought Leader?"
+**Published Media:**
+- Read how we developed the D&I Book Club, [The "Why" and "How" of D&I in the Workplace](https://www.linkedin.com/in/bymadisonross/detail/treasury/position:1633983392/?entityUrn=urn%3Ali%3Afsd_profileTreasuryMedia%3A(ACoAABqLla8BXQ07EdfM8wpnh_gfOq34txTRN_A%2C1592499924692)&section=position%3A1633983392&treasuryCount=2)
+- Read how to apply Design Thinking to D&I to Enable Your People
+- Read this externally published article on [curating our Summer Series](https://protiviticareer.com/2020/08/18/protiviti-diversity-inclusion-book-club-promotes-important-conversation/).

 ### Co-Host of The Cheddar, a podcast series of 1K listens dedicated to empowering minorities in technology and business.